fastlane/fastlane/docs/Platforms.md

 ### Future

 As you might have guessed, this doesn't only work for `ios` and `mac`, but also for `android`.
 This not only allows you to automate the deployment process of your Android app, but also enabled developers to maintain both platforms in a single configuration file.
-This is super useful if you're using cross platform technology like [Xamarin](http://xamarin.com/).
+Over the next few months, `fastlane` will be extended to also work for Android apps.